mboggie/hhggbot/README.md

 - Twitter Streaming API for listening for new messages
 - Frotz (http://sourceforge.net/projects/frotz/) for processing original story file
 - MySQL for server storage of game state, keyed from @username
+- (More important for later) Inform 7 tool for creating new interactive fiction files

 Todos:
 How much game state must Frotz be fed, to understand where the user is?